Haris188/react-express-starter/README.md

 ## Still in progress.
 This project by no means complete yet

 ### commands
-yarn setup: to initialize the project yarn dev: to run project in development mode
+yarn setup: to initialize the project \n yarn dev: to run project in development mode

 build command is needed to be added